Florin-Catalin/QAC/README.md

 # QAC
-Questions and Answers / Quiz on C programming language
+Questions and Answers / Quiz on Java programming language
 ## True and false
 ## Multiple choice